davifernandesm/Projetos_Python/README.md

 # Projects with Python
-👷🏻‍♂️ Some projects made in python fucked in database
+👷🏻‍♂️ Some projects made in Python focused on databases